 Metro Fire's primary source of funding is property tax revenue and, as such, the resources available to support its operations are driven by assessed property values, with residential property accounting for more than three quarters of the net taxable value within the Metro Fire's jurisdiction.
-The recovery of the housing market from the last recession has contributed to growth in assessed values, with the median price of detached single family residences within Metro Fire now above the pre-recession peak.
+The recovery of the housing market from the last recession has contributed to growth in assessed values, with the median price of detached single family residences approaching \$500,000.

-Fiscal year 2019/20 total assessed property value within Metro Fire's jurisdiction increased by \$3.6 billion which was 5.38% higher than the prior year.
-The largest factor contributing to the increase (2.7%) was the assessed value changes resulting from transfer of ownership in the prior year which accounted for 51% of all growth experienced in Metro Fire.
-The increase in assessed value contributed to an increase of about \$10.3 million (6.9%) in property tax revenues in fiscal year 2019/20.
+Fiscal year 2020/21 total assessed property value within Metro Fire's jurisdiction increased by \$3.3 billion which was 4.7% higher than the prior year.
+The largest factor contributing to the increase was the assessed value changes resulting from transfer of ownership in the prior year which accounted for 51% of all growth experienced in Metro Fire.
+The rise in assessed value contributed to an increase of about \$8.9 million increase in property tax revenues in fiscal year 2020/21.

 In 1978 California voters approved Proposition 8 that allows county assessors to reduce the value of properties below their Proposition 13 taxable values when the real estate market declines.
 Such reductions are to be restored as the real estate market improves.
-After five years of declining and seven years of improved real estate values, the Sacramento County Assessor has restored value for approximately 89% of parcels that were lowered during the recession under Proposition 8.
+After five years of declining and eight years of improved real estate values, the Sacramento County Assessor continue to restore values that were lowered during the recession under Proposition 8.
 This means that the impact of future increases is expected to be smaller.
-Looking ahead, Metro Fire is projecting a 4% increase in property tax revenues for the upcoming year based on published assessed values.
+Looking ahead, Metro Fire is projecting a 4.9% increase in property tax revenues for the upcoming year based on published assessed values.
 Metro Fire will continue to monitor trends that impact property values to develop realistic projections of property tax revenues upon which budgeting and service level decisions can be made.

 Another major source of funding for Metro Fire is cost recovery associated with providing emergency medical services.
-Metro Fire bills approximately \$147 million annually for these services, with a collection rate ranging from 25% to 30%, which is typical for these services due to lower reimbursement rates for patients covered by Medi-Cal and Medicare.
+Metro Fire billed approximately \$157 million for these services using a third-party billing company with a collection rate ranging from 25% to 30%, which is typical for these services due to lower reimbursement rates for patients covered by Medi-Cal and Medicare.
 As property tax revenues declined during the recession, greater emphasis was placed on cost recovery, and this revenue source has steadily increased in recent years.

 Metro Fire led a statewide effort, enacted into State law in 2011, to increase the cost recovery associated with emergency medical transport services by sponsoring state legislation allowing ground emergency medical transporters (GEMT) in California to seek additional reimbursement from the federal government related to fee-for-service Medi-Cal patients.
 In addition, Metro Fire has participated in an Inter-Governmental Transfer (IGT) program that allows Metro Fire to receive federal matching funds for medical transports related to Medi-Cal Managed Care beneficiaries.
-For FY 2019/20, net revenue from IGT was \$8.7 million.
+For FY 2020/21, net revenue from IGT was \$9.2 million.
 Due to uncertainty surrounding the status of proposed changes in the GEMT program not yet approved, no revenues were accrued for this revenue source in the current fiscal year.

-Finally, under the Ground Emergency Medical Transport Quality Assurance Fee (GEMT QAF) implemented in FY 2018/19, Metro Fire was required to pay a current QAF rate of \$26.07 for every ambulance transport and received a reimbursement rate add-on of \$220.80 for every Medi-Cal transport, resulting in additional net revenue to Metro Fire.
+Finally, under the Ground Emergency Medical Transport Quality Assurance Fee (GEMT QAF) implemented in FY 2018/19, Metro Fire was required to pay a current QAF rate of \$32.30 for every ambulance transport and received a reimbursement rate add-on of \$220.80 for every Medi-Cal transport, resulting in additional net revenue to Metro Fire.